 A problem facing many working pet parents is what to do with your animals when you’re not home.
 How do you keep them entertained?
-After all, pet boredom can manifest in negative behaviors like scratching, barking, chewing and digging.
+After all, pet boredom and separation anxiety can manifest in negative behaviors like scratching, barking, chewing and digging.
 Here are 10 ways you can keep your pet busy when you’re away from the house.

 Simply turning on the television might be all it takes to keep your pet from getting bored when you’re not around to play with them.
 Some cats love watching bird documentaries.
 Some dogs love watching a good film about other pooches.
 We even know one little dog who loves watching the Home Shopping Network!